Why Practice Mindfulness With Horses?

 How to Get Started

-If you would like to learn more about equine facilitated mindfulness please call or text (613) 438-9642.
-Cost per one hour session is $30.
+To learn more please Read the Program Overview, or, please call or text (613) 438-9642.
+Cost per one hour private session is $30.
 If you find this is something you are really drawn to, affordable part time leasing of the horses may be possible.

 Meet Your Facilitators